schlatterbeck/trackersync/README.rst

 files in the ``config-example`` subdirectory.
 Configuration files are in python syntax and should end in ``.py``.
 The attributes to synchronize need to be defined.
-Property definitions typically define the attribute name on the remote side and on the local (roundup) side.
-For roundup, property names can include dots (".") indicating dereferencing an item, e.g., "prio.description" would dereference a Link property "prio" and return the value of the property "description" of this prio.
-In addition there is a syntax for Link1-properties: These are not stored in the roundup-issue itself but link to the roundup issue with a Link property named "issue".
+Property definitions typically define the attribute name on the remote side and on the local (roundup or jira) side.
+For both, roundup and jira, property names can include dots (".") indicating dereferencing an item, e.g., "prio.description" would dereference a Link property "prio" and return the value of the property "description" of this prio.
+In addition there is a syntax in roundup for Link1-properties: These are not stored in the roundup-issue itself but link to the roundup issue with a Link property named "issue".
 The sync framework makes sure that at most one such link exists per issue.
 The syntax for these properties is